-(Round 3) Proposal 8-1
+(H) (Round 3) Proposal 8-1

-The impact of antenna phase center offset on the carrier phase positioning accuracy will be studied during the SI.
+The impact of antenna phase center error (e.g., phase center offset) on the carrier phase positioning accuracy will be studied during the SI.

-FFS: The potential solutions for eliminating the impact of antenna phase center offset will be studied during the SI.
+FFS: Study the potential solutions for minimizing the impact of antenna phase center error (e.g., phase center offset) if needed.